 Have you ever wondered why some people are so stubborn?
 What causes stubbornness in people?

-Stubbornness is a personality trait in which a person refuses to change his opinion about a situation or refuses to change his mind about the action that he has decided to take.
+Stubbornness is a personality trait in which a person refuses to change their opinion about something or refuses to change their mind about a decision that they’ve made.

 Stubborn people have a resolute adherence to their own ideas and opinions.
-They also have a strong resistance to change, especially if the change is inflicted on them by someone else.
+Also, they have a strong resistance to change, especially when others inflict the change on them.
 A stubborn person has the “No I won’t, and you can’t make me” attitude.

 Why are people stubborn?